Platelet Rich Plasma Injection Therapy

-Platelets are part of the blood that circulate around the body ready to help with blood clotting should you have a cut, broken bone, an injury that bleeds internally, or any other type of injury.
+Platelets are part of the blood that circulates around the body ready to help with blood clotting should you have a cut, broken bone, an injury that bleeds internally, or any other type of injury.
 Besides containing clotting factors, the platelets release growth factors that help start the healing sequence.
 With a concentrated amount of platelets, larger quantities of these growth factors are released to stimulate a natural healing response.
 Plasma is the clear portion of the blood in which all the other blood particles such as platelets, red blood cells, and white blood cells travel.

 The main purpose of platelet-rich plasma injection is to foster healing where it has not otherwise occurred or to speed up healing as in the case of acute injury.
 Platelets release bioactive proteins that enhance tissue regeneration and healing.
-For example, studies show that after using PRP for tendon problems, new tendon cells start to develop in the area treated.
+For example, studies show that after using platelet-rich plasma injections PRP for tendon problems, new tendon cells start to develop in the area treated.

 Growth factors that help build new blood supply to the area are also increased in number.

-Doug M. PRP Therapy Success Story #1
+Doug M. Platelet Rich Plasma Injections Therapy Success Story #1

 You will be evaluated and examined by a medical professional, and you will exhibit some of the following: